pylint-dev/pylint/README.rst

 .. _`code smells`: https://martinfowler.com/bliki/CodeSmell.html

-Pylint is highly configurable and permits to write plugins in order to add your own checks (for example for an internal libraries or internal rule).
-Pylint has an ecosystem of existing plugins for popular framework among them `pylint-django`_ or `pylint-i18n`_.
+Pylint is highly configurable and permits to write plugins in order to add your own checks (for example, for internal libraries or an internal rule).
+Pylint has an ecosystem of existing plugins for popular frameworks such as `pylint-django`_ or `pylint-i18n`_.

 .. _`pylint-django`: https://github.com/PyCQA/pylint-django
 .. _`pylint-i18n`: https://github.com/amandasaurus/python-pylint-i18n

-Pylint isn't smarter than you: it may warn you about things that you have conscientiously done or checks for some things that you don't care about.
+Pylint isn't smarter than you: it may warn you about things that you have conscientiously done or check for some things that you don't care about.
 During adoption, especially in a legacy project where pylint was never enforced, it's best to start with the ``--errors-only`` flag, then disable convention and refactor message with ``--disable=C,R`` and progressively